JasonChou0219/test/docs/source/04_Software_Architecture.rst

 Backend
 ========
-include a pictogram of the backend that is more detailled than the general one.
+include a pictogram of the backend that is more detailed than the general one.
 Include redis, postgreSQL, device layer, dynamic client, sila_device, data-handler, influxDB, FatsAPI, scheduler, experiment environment and how they interact Written in python.